beingRealFrank/site/_posts/2025-12-24-philly-half-marathon.md

 categories: Blather
 ---

 Thought I'd dust the old blog off a bit.

-Don't really have a ton to say here, other than I'm looking forward to another productive year in 2026.
+Don't really have a ton to say here, other than...

+I'm looking forward to another productive year in 2026.

-I ran the Philly Half Marathon in November and I'm pretty proud that I've gotten back out there.
+I ran the Philly Half Marathon in November.

+I'm pretty proud that I've gotten back out there.

 Thought I'd try to embed a pic, just to see if it works.
 <br><br>